-It’s the ideal time to prioritize and segment your existing customers to extract full value from your sales campaigns.
+It’s ideal to prioritize and segment your existing customers to extract full value from your sales campaigns.
 Try first to segment your existing customers by market sector and determine whether they align with your brand direction.
 Then determine what value customers give to the service you’re providing.

 Finally, before you implement a sales plan, try to determine the growth in real and potential terms for each market sector.
 This will help in choosing which customers to prioritize moving forward.

 2. Analyze the Competition

 A critical step in building a versatile sales plan for 2021 is to analyze your competitors.
 Without a clear direction in your sales strategy, the only way customers will be able to differentiate between brands is the price.
 Try to learn more about your competition; understand their strengths and weaknesses, and how these elements can be capitalized upon in your sales campaigns.

 - What are they doing well, and where do their shortcomings fall?